 Most people don’t really believe in the powers of therapy.
 They don’t find talking about your problems can really help them with struggles in life.
 But it’s important to note that therapy is not just about talking problems.
 It is focused more on coming up with solutions for your problems.

-Therapy can help you in a lot of ways.
+Therapy, such as Hellinger Therapy can help you in a lot of ways.
 In therapy you can learn to:

 - Understand your current mental health condition or problems.